danep93/mynewwebsite/content/posts/what-is-a-name.md

 of certainty for classification, where all certainties add up to 100%.
 Taking the first row as an example, our neural network is 18% sure that the word "usually" is a boys name, 20% sure it's a girls name, and 62% sure it's an internet word.
 In softmax world, we go with whatever classification has the highest confidence, which here is resoundingly class 3, or belonging to an internet word.
-The "flat y_true" column indicates the index of the nonzero value which indicates the class, while flat y_pred gives you the index of the maximum element in y_pred, which is the predicted classification.
+The "flat y_true" column indicates the index of the nonzero value which gives us the class, while flat y_pred gives you the index of the maximum element in y_pred, which is the predicted classification.